-Treatment will depend on whether the difficulty with swallowing occurs in the mouth or throat (called oropharyngeal or high dysphagia), or in the oesophagus (the tube that carries food from the mouth to the stomach, known as oesophageal or low dysphagia).
+Treatment will depend on whether your swallowing problem is in the mouth or throat (oropharyngeal, or "high" dysphagia), or in the oesophagus (oesophageal, or "low" dysphagia).

-The cause of the dysphagia is also important when deciding on treatment.
+The cause of dysphagia is also considered when deciding on treatment.
 In some cases, treating the underlying cause, such as mouth cancer or oesophageal cancer, can help relieve swallowing problems.

-Treatment for dysphagia may be delivered by a group of specialists called a multidisciplinary team (MDT).
-Your MDT may include a speech and language therapist, a surgeon and a dietitian, among others.
+Treatment for dysphagia may be managed by a group of specialists known as a multidisciplinary team (MDT).
+Your MDT may include a speech and language therapist (SLT), a surgeon, and a dietitian.

 High (oropharyngeal) dysphagia

-High dysphagia is where swallowing difficulties are caused by problems with the mouth or throat.
+High dysphagia is swallowing difficulties caused by problems with the mouth or throat.

-High dysphagia can be difficult to treat if the problems are due to a condition that affects the nervous system.
-This is because these problems cannot usually be corrected using medication or surgery.
+It can be difficult to treat if it's caused by a condition that affects the nervous system.
+This is because these problems can't usually be corrected using medication or surgery.

-There are three main treatment options for high dysphagia:
+There are three main treatments for high dysphagia: